n1k0/nicolas.perriault.net/pages/code/2016/from-osx-to-ubuntu.md

 date: 2017-01-08
 title: From OSX to Ubuntu
+summary: A year earlier I decided to switch from OSX to Ubuntu, so now is a good time to make a little retrospective.
+image: /static/code/2016/thou-shall-migrate.jpg
 published: true

 **A year earlier I decided to switch from OSX to [Ubuntu], so now is a good time to make a little retrospective.
 TL;DR: Linux now offers a pleasant desktop user experience and there's no way back for me.**